bitshares/dev.bitshares.works/core/installation/README.md

 First, you might've noticed, we use `witness node` and 'full node' terms almost exchangeable.
 But there are some differences.
 We distinguish the Nodes between full nodes (a.k.a. **non-block producing** witness nodes) and **block producing** witness nodes.

-Both are implemented by the same executable but the additional parameters can define each node operation difference.
+Both are implemented by the same executable, but the additional parameters can define each node operation difference.
 For example, a (block producing) witness node has been provided an authorized block-signing private key, on the other hand, a (non-block producing) full node is not.
 But both "interact" with the decentralized network (blockchain).
 They should maintain their own full nodes secure and reliable.

 ## Witness Node